kiswa/SMPLog/README.md

 There is only one admin user.

 Removing a user sets them as inactive, and all posts by that user are marked unpublished.
-The user and posts will still exist in the database.
-It is planned to allow the admin user to manage this, but for now you can access the database if any of the removed user's data is needed.
+The user and posts still exist in the database.
+The admin user can manage this, and re-instate a user and their posts.

 ### Post Display